webcoyote/linux-vm/README.md

     cd linux-vm

 # Edit the virtual machine configuration files

-Use your favorite text editor to modify these files to configure your Linux virtual machine as you like it.

 REQUIRED: configure users in data_bags/users/*.json
   * Create a file like "pat.json" with your user settings